Netflix's big bet on original shows finally seen paying off

 "The benefits of NFLX-produced original content including attractive economics and greater control are clear and we believe returns on original spend are high," J.P.
 Morgan Securities analyst Doug Anmuth said in a research note.

-Strong subscriber additions after two quarters of disappointing growth helped Netflix post a 31.7 percent jump in third-quarter revenue.
+Strong subscriber additions, after disappointing growth in the previous quarter, helped Netflix post a 31.7 percent jump in third-quarter revenue.

 Anmuth said he believed Netflix was on track toward 60 million plus subscribers in the United States and about 100 million internationally by 2020.